 Please note.
 I have purchased all the images in the presentations, however, that DOES NOT give you the right to use them.
 If you use them you are likely to come unstuck with copyright laws.
 You need to source your own images.

-I've includes some very brief comments in the notes section in each of the presentation, which should help you with context for each slide.
+I've includes some very brief comments in the notes section of the presentation, which should help you with context for each slide.
 But to add a bit more clarity here are some extra notes.

 Slide 2 - is to remind participants of the goal alignment process that we had previously put in place.
 You can find out more about Goal Alignment here.
 You probably already have something similar in your organization.